open-meteo/open-data/tutorial_download_era5/README.md

 ## 1. Install Open-Meteo Docker image

-The latest Open-Meteo Docker image can be downloaded from GitHub.
-If you want to run Open-Meteo on an Apple M1, please [build the Docker image from source](https://github.com/open-meteo/open-meteo/blob/main/docs/development.md).
+The latest Open-Meteo Docker image can be downloaded with:

 ```bash
 # Download prebuilt image